ba5t1an/cnet/README.md

     - CropAndConcat
     - MaxPool2D

 Training can be performed in parallel on CPU.

+The following 3rd Parties are required to use this project:

+    - Eigen (>= 3.x)
+    - Boost (>= 1.6)
+    - OpenCV (>= 3.x)

+Note: The conversation between Eigen and OpenCV and vise versa uses a header file by Eugene Khvedchenya.
+This can be retrieved via https://gist.github.com/BloodAxe/c94d65d5977fb1d3e53f and must be renamed appropriately.
+It's also possible to use OpenCV's build-in functions for this task.
+May update it soon.

 ## Training on MNIST